kylays/projects-website/README.md

 # projects-website
 This is a website created to host some personal projects I made for fun.
 It was started while taking CS 132 at Caltech as I was learning web development, and is updated with more cool things as I make them!
+To view the website, please clone the repo and open one of the HTML files in your preferred browser.